YigesMx/Transformer_FR2EN/report.md

 ![sinusoidal attn](./assets/sinusoidal_attn.png)

+It can be found that the Self Attention of Encoder and Decoder in Sinusoidal PE is mainly concentrated on the diagonal, which means that the model mainly focuses on local information and does not extract global features very well.
+It can be seen that in Cross Attention, the model already worked very hard to integrate global information.
+For example, these vertical bars can be interpreted as that all tokens are paying attention to this token, which may be the semantics of the entire sentence.
+But the results isn't very good, which is consistent with the test results.

+The results of this visualization are also consistent with the test results.

 **Learnable Positional Encoding:**

 ![learnable attn](./assets/learnable_attn.png)

+The problems of Sinusoidal Positional Encoding are also reflected in Learnable Positional Encoding.
+The model is also more focused on the local information, which is consistent with the characteristics of the test results.

 **RoPE:**

 ![rope attn](./assets/rope_attn.png)

 We can see that the attention weights of RoPE are firstly more focused on the whole sentence to retrieve the context information, then focus on the specific words to get the key information.
-The attention weights of Learnable Positional Encoding are more focused on the diagonal line, which means the model is more focused on the local information.
+The beautiful attention weights are also consistent with the test results.

 ## Supplementary: The implementation of Transformer